Cap-go/website/src/content/docs/docs/plugin/api.md

 addListener(eventName: "download", listenerFunc: DownloadChangeListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for download event in the App, let you know when the download is started, loading and finished
+Listen for download event in the App, let you know when the download is started, loading and finished, with a percent value

 | Param              | Type                                                                      |
 | ------------------ | ------------------------------------------------------------------------- |